2021 Update: The Christmas Lights will begin on 1 Dec 2021

 As the countdown to Christmas begins, there are festivities and lights at every turn.
 But nowhere as much as at Old Scugog Road in Bowmanville.
 If you live in the far east of the Greater Toronto Area, you may have been let into the secret and Old Scugog Rd may already be a part of your annual Christmas checklist.
+The good news is that the lights are coming on soon… they will be up and ready by 1 Dec 2021.

 However, Old Scugog Road has a charm and beauty that reigned even before the pandemic.
 And will continue to do so, as long as the neighbourhood keeps up its friendly competition to outdo each other with their Christmas décor.